How to Legally Get Married in Norway as Foreigners

 Here's what you'll need:

-• Personal declaration (Egenerklæring) from each partner, stating that you meet the conditions to marry.
+Personal declaration (Egenerklæring) from each of you confirming you meet the legal requirements to marry.

-• Valid passport or national ID for both parties.
+Valid passport or national ID for both of you.

 Translations & Legalization: Any documents not in Norwegian, Swedish, Danish, or English must be officially translated.
 Some documents may also need to be apostilled or legalized depending on your country of origin.